 He added, “I still think it’s murder and I think that we proved it.”

-Much of the shooting was recorded on the body camera of the one-time officer.
+Much of the July 2015 incident was recorded on the now former officer’s body camera.

 “If we did not have that body cam there would not have been charges filed,” Deter told reporters.
 “Clearly it was the heart of the case.”